SunbirdAI/noise-data-mapping/README.md

-Leaflet map  for putting noise data points on a map.
+Visualization code for noise data collection within Kampala District

 ### Features
 * Data is in tabular delimited-text (csv, etc.) with two required columns: `lat` and `lng`
 * Points are plotted on full-screen